 Priority WARD NEED WHY IS IT A NEED?
-AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle 17 Kleinbaai Slipway Boardwalk Kleinbaai Public Launching Site (Upgrading of Kleinbaai Tourism development Upgrade of holding area below high water mark Kleinbaai Kleinbaai Satisfying of the need depends on availability of funds - R1m needed Satisfying of the need depends on No provision was made in the budget yet Department of Public Works to 18 harbour) Kleinbaai Picnic Tables Tourism Kleinbaai availability of funds - R16m needed Satisfying of the need depends on availability of funds provide funding Ward specific budget allocation R20 000 (Opex) 2017/18 20 Kleinbaai Contribution to Communal Domestic Refuse Drop-off Public Demand Kleinbaai Satisfying of the need depends on availability of funds Ward specific budget allocation R20 000 (Opex) 2017/18 WARD 3 1 CBD upgrade - An upgraded and Improved CBD Relief Road (between the Old Synagogue and The Deli to provide a Bypass function so that the existing Main Road can be de-proclaimed and the Relief Road proclaimed as the Provincial Road.)
+AREA / NEIGHBOURHOOD Response from Municipality Expected funding and timeframe to address need within the 5 year IDP cycle 18 Kleinbaai Public Launching Site (Upgrading of Kleinbaai harbour) Upgrade of holding area below high water mark Kleinbaai Satisfying of the need depends on availability of funds - R16m needed Department of Public Works to provide funding 19 Kleinbaai Picnic Tables Tourism Kleinbaai Satisfying of the need depends on availability of funds Ward specific budget allocation R20 000 (Opex) 2017/18 20 Kleinbaai Contribution to Communal Domestic Refuse Drop-off Public Demand Kleinbaai Satisfying of the need depends on availability of funds Ward specific budget allocation R20 000 (Opex) 2017/18 WARD 3 3- Cllr.
+Kari Brid ce 1 CBD upgrade - An upgraded and Improved CBD Relief Road (between the Old Synagogue and The Deli to provide a Bypass function so that the existing Main Road can be de-proclaimed and the Relief Road proclaimed as the Provincial Road.)
 CBD Revitalisation is on IDP wish list.
 Overstrand Transport Plan forecasts some future need that needs to be catered for -but not by a bypass through Fernkloof - See all relevant details in CBD Revitalisation Plan CBD NB - Province has already budgeted for approx R218m 50% should be diverted to the West of the CBD around Onrus & Sandbaai and 50% to this project CBD - NB - some of the budget will potentially come from Province e.g. Wi fi Hotspots, Tour Bus Facility and Taxi Rank, etc. No budget provision for this financial year.
 However, the development of the taxi rank together with the Mitchell Street precinct will be proceeded with as the opportunity exists for these precincts to raise its own income.
 2 Public Transport upgrade - An efficient Public Transport system (based upon the bus.
-Taxi IRPTN plan already developed by Province for the Overstrand similar to the new "Go George" and My Citi Need articulated in both the current Overberg Integrated Transport Plan & Mobility Strategy.
+Taxi IRPTN plan already developed by Province for the Overstrand similar to the new "Go George" and My Citi BRT/IRPTN systems) Need articulated in both the current Overberg Integrated Transport Plan & Mobility Strategy.
 Overstrand is recommended as the next Western Cape town.
 No cheap and reliable transport available in Hermanus Overstrand as a whole but focused on CBD & Ward 3.
-NB - initially all investigations and development of the operational plan, etc will be
+NB - initially all investigations and development of the operational plan, etc will be funded by Province